Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 We were initially impressed with the location tracking and geo-fencing features.
 Canopy claims that not only could we see where the device was, but we could also set alerts for if it moved in or out of geo-fenced areas.
 We set an alert to notify us if the phone left our home and then took it outside.

-Unfortunately, although we went several blocks away, Canopy never alerted us that the phone left the area.
-This was a huge disappointment because we thought this feature would be useful if kids wandered off or ran away.
-It would also be useful if they didn’t get to school at the appropriate time or left a trusted place like dance or soccer practice.
-This was the feature we were most hoping worked as advertised.
+Although we took our phone several blocks away, Canopy never alerted us that the phone left the area.
+This was a huge disappointment because we thought this feature would be useful if kids didn’t get to school at the appropriate time or left a trusted place like dance or soccer practice.

 Because the location tracking updates didn’t work in real time for iPhone or Android, we can reason that the app just doesn’t update fast enough to catch the location change.
-Honestly, a lot of parental control apps struggle to update in real time.
+Many parental control apps can struggle to update in real time.

 Canopy Location Awareness dashboard for All About Cookies iPhone test